Scott Gottlieb: FDA commissioner (2017–2019)

 Starting in summer 2016, Gottlieb worked as an advisor to Donald Trump's presidential campaign, and then as a member of his transition team.
 He previously advised the 2016 presidential campaign of Wisconsin Governor Scott Walker.

 He was nominated as FDA Commissioner in March 2017.
 In advance of confirmation, Gottlieb expressed his intention to recuse himself "for one year from any agency decisions involving about 20 health care companies he worked with" under an ethics agreement, including such companies as Vertex Pharmaceuticals, GSK, Bristol Myers Squibb, and New Enterprise Associates.
 Politico reported that Gottlieb was "expected to push the boundaries of FDA reviews and using new authority" to streamline approvals using the 21st Century Cures Act.
 He testified before the Senate Committee on Health, Education, Labor and Pensions.
 There, Gottlieb equated the spread of opioid addiction with earlier epidemics of Ebola and Zika.
 Supporting the nominee and addressing the opioid crisis on the Senate floor before the confirmation vote, Majority Leader Mitch McConnell said in part, "I'm sure he'll be an ally to states that continue to struggle" with the crisis "because the FDA has a critical role to play."
 On May 9, 2017, he was confirmed by the Senate by a vote of 57–42, and he was sworn in on May 11, 2017.

 As Commissioner, Gottlieb displayed "a collaborative management style, seeming to allay the concerns of some career employees who had balked at his industry ties," according to The New York Times.
 While Commissioner, Gottlieb testified before Congress 19 times.

 On June 8, 2017, Gottlieb requested the market withdrawal of the opioid Opana ER, based on a risk associated with the illicit use of the product when the drug was inappropriately reformulated for abuse through injection.
 It was the first time the FDA sought to withdraw a product based on a risk associated entirely with the illicit use of a medical product.
+FDA later sought, and received, authority that Gottlieb and requested from Congress to be able to require the market withdrawal of opioid drugs when the agency had safety concerns that arose as a result of the illicit use of opioid drugs.

-On July 28, 2017, Gottlieb delayed application deadlines on new tobacco products, including premium cigars and electronic cigarettes, and announced that the FDA would take steps to regulate nicotine levels in combustible cigarettes to render the combustible cigarettes "minimally or non-addictive," causing shares of tobacco company Altria that day to initially decline by 19%.
+On July 28, 2017, Gottlieb delayed application deadlines on new tobacco products, including premium cigars and electronic cigarettes, to provide sufficient time to finalize regulations on how those products would be regulated by the FDA, and at the same time, announced that the FDA would take steps to regulate nicotine levels in combustible cigarettes to render the combustible cigarettes "minimally or non-addictive," and to regulate flavored tobacco products, including menthol cigarettes.
+The announcement caused shares of tobacco company Altria that day to initially decline by 19%.